Aisha Kabanda

-Nalule Asha Aisha kabanda is a Ugandan politician and the Women's Representative in parliament for Butambala for the National Unity Platform.
+Nalule Asha Aisha Kabanda is a Ugandan politician and the Women's Representative in parliament for Butambala from 2021 to 2026.
+She was defeated in the 2026 general elections by Lydia Daphine Mirembe who ran on an independent ticket.

-Personal Detail.
+Personal detail

 Aisha Kabanda is married to Omar Kalinge-Nnyago, a research and learning manager for Uganda's Wasafiri consulting firm.
 The couple have 10 children.

-Career
+Political career

-Aisha Kabanda started her work as a Kampala Resident City Commissioner.
+Aisha Kabanda started her work as a Kampala Resident City Commissioner in 2014.
 She resigned and ran for Butambala District Women's Representative in 2021.
 She holds the position of deputy secretary general for the National Unity Platform.
+She served as the Woman Representative for Butambala District from 2021 to 2026.